scott-fleischman/ucd/ReadMe.txt

 The following table describes the format and meaning of each field in a data entry in the Unicode Character Database.
 Fields which contain normative information are so indicated.

+Note that the term "normative" when applied to a property or field of the Unicode Character Database, does not mean that the value of that field will *never* change.
+Corrections and extensions to the standard in the future may require minor changes to normative values, even though the Unicode Technical Committee strives to minimize such changes.
+"Normative" means that implementations that claim conformance to the Unicode Standard (at a particular version) and which make use of a particular property or field must follow the specifications of the standard for that property or field in order to be conformant.
+If a property or field is only "informative", a conformant implementation is free to use or change such values as it may require, while still being conformant to the standard.

 Field	Explanation
 -----	-----------